zami45/JS_WriteUp/Understanding of This/Understanding of THIS.md

 both works equally.

 Now back to our Person constructor function.
-A global variable called name can be created on the fly using this.name expression .If we invoke the Person function , a global variable called name will be created and "zami" string will be assigned to that name variable
+A global variable called name can be created on the fly using `this.name = "zami"` expression inside Person function.If we invoke the Person function , a global variable called name will be created and "zami" string will be assigned to that name variable.In the mean time a property called name will be added to global object as i've stated earlier.

 ```javascript
 function Person(){